MicrosoftDocs/azure-dev-docs/articles/intro/includes/scaling-load-balancer-aca-cleanup.md

 The switches provide:

 * `purge`: Deleted resources are immediately purged.
 This allows you to reuse the Azure OpenAI TPM.
-* `force`: The deletion happens siliently, without requiring user consent.
+* `force`: The deletion happens silently, without requiring user consent.

 ### Clean up GitHub Codespaces